-Indian bitter melon, popularly known as ‘karela’ in India has astonished an Indian-origin researcher at Saint Louis University.
-As per Ratna Ray, PhD., a professor in the department of pathology at Saint Louis University and lead researcher, the extract from this common vegetable in India deters the growth of breast cancer cells.
-Maybe in the future, it will help in finding a cure for Breast Cancer.
+Indian bitter melon, popularly known as ‘Karela’ in India, astonished an Indian-origin researcher at Saint Louis University.
+As per Ratna Ray, PhD., a professor in the pathology department at Saint Louis University and lead researcher, the extract from this common vegetable in India deters the growth of breast cancer cells.
+Maybe in the future, it will help find a cure for Breast Cancer.

 Karela: A Miracle cure for Breast Cancer

-Bitter melon is available commonly both in Indian and China.
-If further researches can work out that bitter melon extracts can really help in deterring breast cancer, it will be a practical approach by including it in our daily diet also.
+Bitter melon is available commonly both in India and China.
+If further research can work out that bitter melon extracts can help deter breast cancer, it will be a practical approach by including it in our daily diet.

-The fruit and the leaves of this medicinal plant are used as an anthelminthic and for curing piles, leprosy, and jaundice.
+This medicinal plant’s fruit and leaves are used as an anthelminthic and for curing piles, leprosy, and jaundice.
 It also helps in lowering blood sugar and cholesterol levels.

 According to the report published at NCBI, the treatment with Bitter melon results in autophagy and apoptotic cell death in tumors.
 Here is a quote from their abstract

-Let us all hope this research gets funded, and we get a cure for cancer in the coming years.
+Let us all hope this research gets funded and a cure for cancer in the coming years.